 Omitted material in quotations should be signalled by an ellipsis enclosed in square brackets: […].

 Quotes embedded in a sentence, which include a capital in the original source should be amended to lower case using square brackets.
 For example: Nora Barnacle referred to Joyce’s work as ‘[t]hat chop suey’ (Maddox 1988), rather than Nora Barnacle referred to Joyce’s work as ‘That chop suey’ (Maddox 1988).

 Please avoid breaking up quotations with an insertion such as, for example: ‘This approach to mise-en-scène’, says MacPherson, ‘is not sufficiently elaborated’ (MacPherson 1998: 33).

-Please note that in the case of any differences in styles on these sites may deviate from the house style that Hyphen uses (see style guide above), the Hyphen house style takes precedence.
+Please note that in the case of any differences in styles on these pages to the Hyphen house style (see the style guide above), the Hyphen house style takes precedence.

 There should be a single bibliography.
 The default name for this list is ‘References’.

 All items should be listed alphabetically by author or authorship.
-Numerous works from the same author or source should be listed together chronologically with the earliest work listed first.
+Several works by the same author or source should be listed together chronologically with the earliest work listed first.
 Bibliographies do not need to be split into ‘References’ and ‘Further Reading’, ‘Works Cited’ or ‘Filmography’.